 Although our accommodations left something to be desired, we had our meeting, and we had the beach.
 There were 240 registrants, 124 contributed papers, 8 symposia, 4 schools, and 6 lectures.
 The meeting was small enough so that everybody pretty much got to meet everybody.
 Furthermore, there weren't enough papers on each subspecialty of photobiology to keep everyone busy in their specialty, and you can't swim all the time, and we were miles from town, so people attended lectures that weren't in their field, and talked to people who weren't in their specialty, and they learned a lot.
 In fact, one of the major achievements of this meeting was that it served as the catalyst for the birth of molecular photodermatology.
-The dermatologist outlined the problems that they wanted to solve, and the chemists said that they knew how to solve these problems.
+The dermatologists outlined the problems that they wanted to solve, and the chemists said that they knew how to solve these problems.
 Many scientific collaborations were started at the Sarasota meeting.

-Now that the ASP meetings are much larger, it is very hard to achieve this same level of personal interaction and scientific cross-fertilization, but it should be the goal of the organizing committees of annual meetings to try to get older members to talk with new people, rather than just talking to old friends in their own area of science.
-It should be goal of each of us to meet new people during an annual meeting, and to attend scientific sessions that are not in our specialty.
+Now that the ASP meetings are much larger, it is hard to achieve this same level of personal interaction and scientific cross-fertilization, but it should be the goal of each of us to meet new people during an annual meeting, and to attend scientific sessions that are not in our specialty.